Course type: Undergraduate/postgraduate course

 Rural and remote sub-quota

-An annual sub-quota of up to fifteen places in the Bachelor of Medical Science (Vision Science)/Optometry will be for applicants from rural and remote areas who wish to practice in rural and remote regions across Australia.
+An annual sub-quota of up to 15 places in the Bachelor of Medical Science (Vision Science)/Master of Optometry will be for applicants from rural and remote areas who wish to practise in rural and remote regions across Australia.